zaidzia46/FlyRank-AI-Internship/week6-AI-API/README.md

 Add the "measure before you spend" stretch: count tokens before sending and reject anything over a set limit, so a single oversized `text` field can't produce a surprise bill.
 Right now the 2000-character input cap bounds this loosely, but it's characters, not tokens.

-## Status

-Stage 5 (final) commit — eval set and runner added, tests verify the full pipeline against a local mock model, README finished with all required sections: job card, curl example, provider/model, verification results, cost log and estimate, and this "what I'd fix" line.